 Compliance and enforcement

-Affected parties: DEQ anticipates that five facilities would be or become subject to the proposed rule.
+Affected parties: DEQ anticipates that five facilities would be subject to the proposed rule.
 One of them, Bullseye Glass, currently has an Air Contaminant Discharge Permit (ACDP) and would need to apply for a Title V permit depending on NESHAP 6S applicability.
 The other four facilities do not have current DEQ air permits and would need to apply for ACDPs unless substantive requirements of NESHAP 6S apply to them.
 Once the requirements are incorporated into the permits, DEQ will inspect pollution control systems and prevention methods and review monitoring data and compliance reports as part of their routine compliance inspections.
 Inspections may identify violations of emission limits and standards.

-DEQ staff: The permit writing team and enforcement staff would develop internal compliance and enforcement guidance on the proposed rules for permit writers and inspectors.
+DEQ staff: The permit writing team and enforcement staff will work together to developing training materials for permit writers and inspectorsOregon to implement the proposed rules.

 Measuring, sampling, monitoring and reporting